Spending Bill Protects Tipped Workers From Sharing With The Boss

 A bipartisan bill Congress passed this week spells out how the federal government will spend $1.3 trillion.

-It also allocates some smaller amounts: the money customers leave behind as tips in restaurants, nail salons, and other businesses.
+It also allocates some smaller amounts: the money customers leave behind as tips in restaurants, nail salons and other businesses.

-The legislation makes it clear that tips belong to the workers who receive them, and can't be taken by their employers, managers, or supervisors.
+The legislation makes it clear that tips belong to the workers who receive them and can't be taken by their employers, managers or supervisors.

 "For the millions of workers who rely on their tips to pay their bills and support their families — most of whom are women — this change comes as a sigh of relief," says Sen. Patty Murray, D-Wash., who pushed to include the language in the omnibus spending bill.